There is something good in every day.

 It’s Not All Bad

-It’s a cooler morning and being a lover of the cold, I’m a very happy gal.
-I’m still in bed having slept in after a disturbed night and my beautiful husband is downstairs getting breakfast for us.
+It’s a cooler evening and being a lover of the cold, I’m a very happy gal.
+I’m lying on the bed resting my bones while my beautiful husband is cooking a winter stew for dinner.

-So while all is not good, there is definitely something good to start my mornings.
-I feel very spoiled to have breakfast in bed every day delivered on a lovely tray.
+So while all is not good in terms of my disease progression, there is definitely something good to be found in each and every day.
+I feel very blessed to have recently moved into a lovely lowset home.
 It’s a special bonus found in a chronic situation.
-A necessary bonus but how nice that something necessary to manage my health can actually be a “good” thing!
+A necessary bonus but how nice something necessary, to manage my health, can actually be a “good” thing!

 There Is Plenty Of Good